top of page

 Chronic loneliness can also compromise our immune system, leaving us less able to fight off illness and disease.
 The pioneering neuroscientist John Cacioppo found that people who felt acutely lonely over prolonged periods had higher levels of inflammation in their bodies.
 Inflammation is triggered by the ‘fight or flight' response, a physiological stress response we feel in certain situations.
 When we are lonely we often feel unsafe and vulnerable and that the world is a hostile place, even if that isn’t strictly true.

-Our fight or flight response was essential to keep our ancestors alive in a much more dangerous world and it can still keep us safe in specific situations now.
+Our fight-or-flight response was essential to keep our ancestors alive in a much more dangerous world, and it can still keep us safe in specific situations now.
 But when our fight or flight response is permanently triggered (as can be the case with chronic loneliness), it can start to affect the production of white blood cells.
 These white blood cells help the body fight infection and other diseases.
 Basically, a little inflammation is a good thing, too much is bad for us.

 References: